 Since November, 2020 AEMS has held an annual symposium on anti-racism and abolitionist teaching in arts education.
 With a nationally-prominent keynote speaker and specialist facilitators drawn from the local arts education ecosystem, this event provides arts educators with the opportunity to learn and to hold space for brave conversations around anti-racism in arts education, both on a structural level as well as on the classroom level.
 Learn more about past Symposiums below.

 Arts Educator & Artist Campaign School

-Inspired by Fractured Atlas’ Artist Campaign School program, the Arts Educator / Artist Campaign School will be a multi-year experience for a small cohort of Maryland public school arts educators to learn how to organize and run a campaign for elected office.
+Inspired by Fractured Atlas’ Artist Campaign School program, the Arts Educator / Artist Campaign School is a multi-year experience for a small cohort of Maryland public school arts educators to learn how to organize and run a campaign for elected office.
 This program seeks to mobilize power to communities, equipping arts educators to take an active part in our political process.
-The 2021 Campaign School cohort has been selected.
+The inaugural Campaign School cohort ended in February 2022.
 See the first Campaign School cohort below and learn more about the Campaign School and the first cohort here!

 A-REALL: Anti-Racist Educators of the Arts Learning Lab

 A-REALL is a professional learning community for arts educators, teaching artists, and arts integration classroom teachers committed to anti-racism in learning spaces, presented by the MSDE Fine Arts Office and AEMS.

 The first cohort of twenty-seven (27) Maryland participants convened bi-monthly to address racial inequities in arts education throughout 2021 by: